José María de Achá: Salary increase for ministers and deputies

-In addition to appointing democratically minded ministers, Achá raised their salaries to 5,000 pesos per year (416 pesos per month) the same year former president José María Linares had lowered their salaries, by means of the supreme decree of 11 December 1857.
+In addition to appointing democratically minded ministers, de Achá raised their salaries to 5,000 pesos per year (416 pesos per month) the same year former president José María Linares had lowered their salaries, by means of the supreme decree of 11 December 1857.

-On 23 May 1861, Acha also decreed the delivery of per diems and allowances (economic remuneration) to the deputies of the assembly in the amount of about 200 pesos per month that the departmental treasuries should pay.
+On 23 May 1861, de Acha also decreed the delivery of per diems and allowances (economic remuneration) to the deputies of the assembly in the amount of about 200 pesos per month that the departmental treasuries should pay.

 Through the Law of 3 July, a law for the construction of two bridges in the Province of Arque was promulgated: one on the Ucuchi River, and the other on the Colcha River, under the immediate inspection and surveillance of the Municipal Council of the Province.
 On 10 July of the same year, in the Department of Tarija and District of Chichas, the recruitment of soldiers for Army service was suspended for a period of ten years, except in the case of foreign war, in addition to pardoning soldiers who had deserted.

 On 13 July, authorization was decreed to create a commission to repatriate to Bolivia the remains of General and former President José Ballivián, which were still in Rio de Janeiro, Brazil.
 The commission had already returned the remains of the former president to Bolivia by 4 February 1862.
 Through the Law of 15 July, the town of Cotagaita was declared the capital of the province of Chichas.

 On 5 August 1861, a new Political Constitution was promulgated that established a presidential term of 3 years, without the possibility of re-election.